scanalesespinoza/all-about-me/biography/identity.md

 ## Professional Identity

-I am a Principal Architect, CNCF Ambassador, and Platform Engineering Ambassador with over 12 years of experience leading Cloud Native and Platform Engineering initiatives across Latin America.
+I am a Principal Architect and technology leader operating at organization-wide scope, CNCF Ambassador, and Platform Engineering Ambassador (since 2024) with over 12 years of experience leading Cloud Native and Platform Engineering initiatives across Latin America.
+I am a strong candidate for Head-of-Technology-level responsibilities as the next step in my trajectory.

+My distinctive strength is turning constant technological change—and the technical debt that follows—into a controlled, strategic advantage through early, sustainable adoption of new technologies.

-My work focuses on designing human-centered platforms, enabling developer excellence, and helping organizations achieve meaningful progress through continuous improvement and AI-augmented development.
+I ground this in relationships with developers and communities, treating them as living networks of innovation that keep organizations evolving through continuous improvement and AI-augmented development.

 I combine strategic thinking with hands-on architectural depth, always prioritizing outcomes, clarity, sustainability, and the growth of individuals and teams.